-Leontine Sara Wakeford, also known Muriel Leontine Wakeford, was born the eldest of four children on 14th June 1887 in the Bathurst region of New South Wales.
+Leontine Sara Wakeford, also known as Muriel Leontine Wakeford, was born the eldest of four children on 14 June 1887 in the Bathurst region of New South Wales.
 Her father, Henry George Wakeford, ran a bicycle shop and a florist shop.

 She trained as a nurse and became matron at Cooma District Hospital and later at Berrima (now Bowral) District Hospital.

 Off to war